 In ancient Greek mythology, Pygmalion was a highly accomplished Cypriot sculptor.
 Though skilled at imitating the human form, and well acquainted with it’s subtleties, he became disgusted by it when he witnessed the Propoetides prostituting themselves.
 These women were punished by Venus for their lack of worship with a coarseness of skin and a crudeness of nature, and were then forced into prostitution.
 Seeing this, Pygmalion the sculptor was repelled and could no longer appreciate women.
 Seemingly alone, Pygmalion sought to create for himself a perfect, pure, unsullied companion.
 The great thing about these videos is that you can sit and compose stories around what is going on, who made this beautiful “android”, called Tara and why?
 With thanks to Steve Duffy.
 Philip k dick + william s burroughs [computed reality mix] Philip K. Dick Interview.

-An Eye for Music: Broken Bells' "The Ghost Inside" + The Apex Theory's "Apossibly" Both of these music videos relate to Philip K. Dick.
+The full short for Blinky™ (the bloodthirsty pet robot) has been released!
+An Eye for Music: Broken Bells' "The Ghost Inside" + The Apex Theory's "Apossibly".
+ADICKTED (Full version-2005) Philip dick documentary.